Ceratogyrus darlingi

 📌 Description

 Ceratogyrus darlingi is an Old World African tarantula known for the horn-like projection on the carapace in larger specimens.
-It is a defensive display species with fast movement and medically significant venom, not a handling spider.
+It is a defensive display species with fast movement and medically significant bite risk, not a handling spider.

 Adult size is usually about 5-6 cm body length and about 12-14 cm legspan, with females typically heavier than mature males.

-This species is appealing to advanced keepers because of its unusual appearance and heavy webbing around the retreat entrance.
+This species is appealing to advanced keepers because of its unusual appearance, strong feeding response, and heavy webbing around the retreat entrance.
+Those same traits make maintenance more demanding: the enclosure should be designed so water and food can be managed without destroying the retreat.

 ☠️ Venom

 Ceratogyrus darlingi should be treated as a medically significant tarantula.
-A bite can cause intense local pain, swelling and, in some cases, wider symptoms such as muscle pain, cramping, nausea, dizziness or prolonged discomfort.
+Published venom work on captive-bred C. darlingi found measurable pharmacological activity, and keeper reports for Old World tarantulas commonly involve severe local pain and possible wider symptoms.
+A bite can cause intense local pain, swelling and, in some cases, muscle pain, cramping, nausea, dizziness or prolonged discomfort.

 🌍 Distribution

-Ceratogyrus darlingi is native to southern Africa, especially Zimbabwe, Mozambique and nearby countries.
-In the wild it is associated with dry to seasonally dry savanna and woodland soils where it uses burrows.
+Ceratogyrus darlingi is native to southern Africa.
+Records and trade references most often place it around Botswana, Zimbabwe, Mozambique, South Africa, and neighboring savanna or woodland regions.
+In the wild it is associated with dry to seasonally dry soils where it uses burrows and silk-lined retreats.

 - a low terrestrial enclosure with more floor space than height